-1% Decrease Current Discount 1% Increase
+Year 1% Decrease Year (5.91%) rent Discount ate (6.91%) 1% Increase (7.91%) 2019 \$ 12,658,651 \$ 8,051,020 \$ 4,929,633

-(5.91%) Rate (6.91%) (7.91%)

-\$ 12.658.651 \$ 8.051.020 \$ 4.929.633

 The pension plan's fiduciary net position is determined using the economic resources measurement focus and the accrual basis of accounting, which is the same basis used by TRS.
 Benefits and refunds of contributions are recognized when due and payable in accordance with the terms of the plan.
 Investments are reported at fair value.
 The framework for measuring fair value is based on a hierarchy that gives the highest priority to the use of observable inputs in an active market and lowest priority to the use of unobservable inputs.
-More detailed information on the plan's investment policy, assets and fiduciary net position may be obtained from TRS' fiscal 2018 and 2017 CAFRs.
+More detailed information on the plan's investment policy, assets and fiduciary net position may be obtained from TRS' fiscal 2019 and 2018 CAFRs.

-At August 31, 2019 and 2018, the Stations reported a liability of \$8,051,020 and \$2,887,317, respectively, for their proportionate share of the collective net pension liability.
+At August 31, 2020 and 2019, the Stations reported a liability of \$6,448,647 and \$8,051,020, respectively, for their proportionate share of the collective net pension liability.
+The collective net pension liability at August 31, 2020, was measured as of August 31, 2019, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Stations' proportion at August 31, 2019, was 0.0126811%, which was a decrease from the 0.0152381% measured at the prior measurement date.
+The Stations' proportion of the collective net pension liability at August 31, 2020, was based on their contributions to the pension plan relative to the contributions of all the employers and the non employer-contributing entity to the plan for the period September 1, 2018 through August 31, 2019.

 The collective net pension liability at August 31, 2019, was measured as of August 31, 2018, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The collective net pension liability at August 31, 2018, was measured as of August 31, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 The Stations' proportion at August 31, 2018, was 0.0152381%, which was an increase from the 0.0116575% measured at the prior measurement date.
 The Stations' proportion of the collective net pension liability at August 31, 2019, was based on their contributions to the pension plan relative to the contributions of all the employers and the nonemployer-contributing entity to the plan for the period September 1, 2017 through August 31, 2018.
-The Stations' proportion of the collective net pension liability at August 31, 2018, was based on their contributions to the pension plan relative to the contributions of all the employers and the nonemployer-contributing entity to the plan for the period September 1, 2016 through August 31, 2017.

-For the years ended August 31, 2019 and 2018, the Stations recognized pension expense of \$1,063,178 and \$174,960, respectively.
-At August 31, 2019, the Stations reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the years ended August 31, 2020 and 2019, the Stations recognized pension expense of \$1,329,673 and \$1,063,178, respectively.
+At August 31, 2020, the Stations reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources.